phossa2/query/README.md

 [![License](https://poser.pugx.org/phossa2/query/license)](http://mit-license.org/)

 **phossa2/query** is a SQL query builder library with concise syntax for PHP.
-It supports Mysql, SQLite, Postgres and more dialects.
+It supports Mysql dialect and more coming.

 It requires PHP 5.4, supports PHP 7.0+ and HHVM.
 It is compliant with [PSR-1][PSR-1], [PSR-2][PSR-2], [PSR-3][PSR-3], [PSR-4][PSR-4], and the proposed [PSR-5][PSR-5].